 Mulder T., Mortimer B., Vollrath F.

 Web spiders rely on vibrations propagated via their web to identify, locate and capture entangled prey.
-Here, we experimentally tested the robustness of the orb weaver's predation strategy when webs are severely distorted and silk tensions are drastically altered throughout the web, a common occurrence in the wild.
-We assessed prey identification efficiency by comparing the spider's initial reaction times towards a fruit fly trapped in the web, we measured location efficiency by comparing times and number of tugging bouts performed, and we determined capture efficiency by comparing capture times.
-It emerged that spiders are capable of identifying, locating and capturing prey in distorted webs, albeit taking somewhat longer to do so.
+Here we experimentally test the robustness of the orb weaver's predation strategy when webs are severely distorted and silk tensions are drastically altered throughout the web, a common occurrence in the wild.
+We assessed prey identification efficiency by comparing the spider's initial reaction times towards a fruit fly trapped in the web, we measured location efficiency by comparing times and the numbers of tugging bouts performed, and we determined capture efficiency by comparing capture times.
+It emerged that spiders are capable of identifying, locating and capturing prey in distorted webs albeit taking somewhat longer to do so.